InfiniteDevelopers/WeatherWidgetBundle/README.md

 }
 ```

-* add package in AppKernel.php
+* add package and dependencies in AppKernel.php
 ```
 $bundles = array(
 	[...],
+	new InfiniteDevelopers\Base64Bundle\InfiniteDevelopersBase64Bundle(),
     new InfiniteDevelopers\WeatherWidgetBundle\InfiniteDevelopersWeatherWidgetBundle()
 );
 ```